Dietary Fiberby J. Clifford, K. Niebaum, L. Bellows* (7/15)

 Benefits of Fiber

-Other claims for fiber are less well founded.
-Dietary fiber may help reduce the risk of some cancers, especially colon cancer.
+High-fiber diets may also reduce the risk of developing some types of cancer, especially colon cancer.
 This idea is based on information that insoluble fiber increases the rate at which wastes are removed from the body.
 This means the body may have less exposure to toxic substances produced during digestion.
 While many studies have shown an association between increased fiber intake and reduced prevalence of colon cancer, the mechanisms of how fiber consumption may reduce cancer risk are still unknown.

 High-fiber diets may be useful for people who wish to lose weight.
 Fiber itself has no calories, yet provides a “full” feeling because of its water-absorbing ability.
 For example, an apple that contains fiber is more filling than a half cup of apple juice that contains about the same calories but no fiber.
 Foods high in fiber often require more chewing, thus it takes more time to eat, so a person is unable to eat a large number of calories in a short amount of time.